Kotlin/kotlin-by-example/examples/05_Collections/11_partition.md

 # partition

-`partition` function splits the original collection into pair of lists using a given predicate:
+The `partition` function splits the original collection into a pair of lists using a given predicate:

- * Elements for which the predicate is `true`.
+ 1. Elements for which the predicate is `true`.
- * Elements for which the predicate is `false`.
+ 1. Elements for which the predicate is `false`.

 ```run-kotlin
 fun main() {